 Intelligent Transportation System (ITS) improvements maximize the operational efficiency of the road network and include signal timing coordination, traffic monitoring devices and dynamic message signs.
 Additional ITS technology includes real-time congestion and auto travel information, transit trip planning, mobile ticketing, bike/car sharing, and vanpooling technology.

-Travel trends and patterns evaluated for the Congestion Management Process are reported annually in the Level of Service and Crash Data reports and biennially in the State of the System Report, which includes information on roadways, public transportation and non-motorized transportation.
+Travel trends and patterns evaluated for the Congestion Management Process are reported annually in the Level of Service and biennially in the Countywide Trends and Conditions Report, which includes information on roadways, public transportation and non-motorized transportation.
 Improvements, identified through the CMP, are implemented through the Transportation Improvement Program.